Deokishisu/FRLG-Plus/FEATURES.md

 	* HM08 Dive is now available and usable in the field.
 New underwater areas found on Route 20 and Bond Bridge.
 	* A Safari Zone expansion adds two more areas, making more Pokémon obtainable.
 	* Hoenn Battle Tower ported from RS.
 The player will be invited to challenge the Battle Tower upon delivering the Ruby to Celio.
+		* Artisan Cave can be accessed from the Battle Tower's dock.
 	* A new area in Berry Forest makes the pinch berries available.

 #### Quality of Life Changes: